Leaf retention: Evergreen.

 Water once established: Deep water once or twice a month.

 Prune: After spring bloom.
-Flowers occur on tips of previous
+It flowers occur on the tips of the previous year's growth.

 Uses: Ornamental, hummingbird garden.

-The name Valentine comes from its tendency to be in full bloom on Valentine's Day.
+Valentine Bush for its tendency to be in full bloom on Valentine's Day.

 Do you have additional information or a different